 💜 What you'll love about this cake

 I believe this style of cake was first created by Claudia Roden and has had many cakes inspired by it since.
-This is my version, using seasonal blood oranges and less sugar than is normally included.
+This is my version, with seasonal blood oranges and less sugar than is normally included.

-- It's super easy to make
+- It's super easy to make - most of the preparation and cook time is also hands-off

 - Make it in either your Instant Pot/multicooker/pressure cooker or your oven